syncliteio/SyncLite/README.md

 All three surfaces produce the same log format and use the same shipper + consolidator under the covers, so you can mix and match devices inside a single application.

+> **Which device should I pick?** Store devices (`*_STORE`) and the `STREAMING` device emit pre-formed row events that the Consolidator applies directly to the destination — no SQL-log parsing or CDC-deduction step on the apply path, so they deliver the highest end-to-end consolidation throughput.
+Reach for a SQL device when your app actually needs raw SQL, JOINs, multi-statement transactions in one connection, or ad-hoc DDL beyond the schema-evolution the Store API handles for you.
+For a brand-new app, `SQLITE_STORE` is usually the fastest *and* simplest starting point.

 ---

 ## Build SyncLite

+> **Architecture support.** SyncLite is **64-bit only** — `x86_64` and `aarch64` on Windows / Linux / macOS.
+32-bit hosts are not supported because the embedded Rust runtime depends on the DuckDB engine, which requires a 64-bit host.

 **Prerequisites (Java-only build):** Java 25, Apache Maven 3.8.6+